Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models: Experiments

 \paragraph{Results on \texttt{CLIP} and \texttt{SWAG}.} In the second and third parts of Table~\ref{tab:1_main_table}, we show the experimental results where the larger pre-trained models, \texttt{CLIP} and \texttt{SWAG}, are used to initialize the feature extractor, respectively.
 In summary, GESTUR achieves the best performance in all the datasets.
-In detail, the proposed method outperforms MIRO that also leverages generalization power of large-scale pre-trained models by 1.8\textit{\%p} and 2.8\textit{\%p} on \texttt{CLIP} and \texttt{SWAG}, respectively.
-From this, we verify that the proposed method successfully leverages the generalization ability of pre-trained models compared to other baseline methods.
+In detail, our method outperforms MIRO that also \buru{considers large-scale pre-trained models as the approximation of the oracle model} by 1.8\textit{\%p} and 2.8\textit{\%p} on \texttt{CLIP} and \texttt{SWAG}, respectively.
+From this, we verify \buru{the validity of our assumption that large-scale pre-trained models are the \textit{loose} approximation of the oracle model and they can get closer to the oracle model by learning task-specific knowledge further.} Our method successfully leverages the generalization ability of pre-trained models compared to other baseline methods \buru{with our assumption}.
 Interestingly, we observe that the performance gap between the proposed method and ERM increases as the size of the pre-trained model increases.